Google Nest Mini (2nd Gen) Speaker Review

 Amazon Echo Gen 4

-The Amazon Echo Gen 2 is a better speaker than the Google Nest Mini.
+The Amazon Echo Gen 4 is a better speaker than the Google Nest Mini (2nd Gen).
 The Amazon can produce a much more extended low-bass than the Google and can play stereo content without downmixing it to mono, resulting in a more immersive soundstage.
 It offers outstanding voice assistant support with Alexa built-in and can easily understand you from far and in noisier rooms.
 The Google comes with Google Assistant built-in and supports Chromecast, though it has high latency over this connection.

 Apple HomePod mini

-The Apple HomePod mini is a better choice for music and videos than the Google Nest Mini, as its default sound profile is better balanced with a more extended low-bass, and it has a better soundstage performance.
-That said, the Google offers bass and treble adjustments so you can customize its sound to your liking.
+The Apple HomePod mini is a better choice for music and videos than the Google Nest Mini (2nd Gen).
+Its default sound profile is better balanced with a more extended low-bass and a better soundstage performance.
 The Apple comes with Siri built-in, while the Google features Google Assistant.

 Test Results